 As per Florida Statutes, I am advised to refrain from personally conducting any repairs or offering any advice on improvements.
 A home pool and spa inspection is based on the observations made on the date of the inspection, and not a prediction of future conditions.
 Due to the nature of swimming pools, your inspection report cannot show conditions of any component or system that is not readily accessible.

 - How long will it take to receive my inspection report?

 Your inspection report is typically ready in 24 hours of the on-site inspection.
 If the appointment is early enough, in many cases you can expect your report the same day.
-Standard practice is for the report to be sent via email, as a PDF attachment, along with photos that edify the report.
+Standard practice is for the report to be sent via email as a PDF attachment.

 - What happens after the pool inspection?